Blog

 To operate the CNC machines, the operators will use CAM or CAD software, which functions to produce files that will later be scanned by the CNC machines.
 From that step, the CNC machine will use the scanned file to handle the machining.

 Now, many would say that CNC machining and precision machining are different.
 How come?
 Although both have similar structures, the specs may be different.
-Just as the name tells you, precision machining was created with higher standards as it highly focuses on precision.
+Just as the name tells you, precision machining was created with higher standards, as it highly focuses on precision.

 With the more precise machines, the parts you can create out of it will be more accurate as well.
 The difference is apparent in the tolerance standards.
 While the CNC machine has 0.008” or as close as 0.005”, the precision machine has a tolerance standard of 0.0001”.

 Although the difference might seem pretty slim, it actually means a lot.
 Using precision machines, manufacturers can make even more complex machine parts that were unable to be created in standard CNC machines.
-For the industries like medical and aerospace, this is a matter of life and death.
+For industries like medical and aerospace, this is a matter of life and death.

 The Advantages of CNC Machines